 4 that the Bureau shall determine coordination requirements between GSO FSS earth stations and non-GSO FSS systems under Nos.
 9.7A and 9.7B based on bandwidth overlap, and GSO FSS earth station antenna maximum isotropic gain, G/T and emission bandwidth;

-5 that this Resolution shall no longer be applied after the Bureau has communicated to all administrations via a Circular Letter that the epfd validation software is available and the Bureau is able to verify compliance with the limits in Tables 22-1A, 22-1B, 22-1C, 22-1D, 22-1E, 22-2 and 22-3 and to determine the coordination requirements under Nos.
+5 that resolves 1 to 4 shall no longer be applied since, as per considering d), the Bureau has communicated to all administrations via a Circular Letter that the epfd validation software is available and the Bureau is able to verify compliance with the limits in Tables 22-1A, 22-1B, 22-1C, 22-1D, 22-1E, 22-2 and 22-3 and to determine the coordination requirements under Nos.
 9.7A and 9.7B,

+6 that notwithstanding resolves 5, resolves 1 to 4 shall continue to apply to non-GSO systems that cannot be adequately modelled by the version of the software available until a new version of the software which adequately modelled the non-GSO system is made available,

+7 that the Bureau shall review, in accordance with Nos.
+9.35 and 11.31, the finding established under resolves 2 and the coordination requirement established under resolves 3 once the epfd validation software adequately modelling the non-geostationary satellite FSS systems is available to the Bureau.

+invites the ITU-R [choose between the following 2, or consolidate]

+to amend, as a matter of urgency, and taking into account the information referred to in resolves 1, as appropriate, the algorithm of Recommendation ITU-R S.1503 to ensure that the epfd validation software available to the Bureau for epfd examinations can adequately model non-geostationary satellite FSS systems while maintaining the existing level of protection for GSO satellite networks.

+to update, as a matter of urgency, and taking into account the information referred to in resolves 1, as appropriate, the epfd validation software for epfd examinations based on the latest version of Recommendation ITU-R S.1503, when available and not implemented, to ensure that it can adequately model non-geostationary satellite FSS systems while maintaining the existing level of protection for GSO satellite networks.

 further resolves

-that those provisions of the Radio Regulations that have been amended by this Conference and that are referred to in resolves 5 shall provisionally apply as from 5 July 2003,
+that those provisions of the Radio Regulations that have been amended by WRC-03 and that are referred to in resolves 5 shall provisionally apply as from 5 July 2003,

 instructs the Director of the Radiocommunication Bureau